Metrics FAQs

 What's the difference between hours repurposed and lead time reduced?

 Hours repurposed only considers the amount of time employees are actively working on a process, which is also known as "touch time".
-Lead time reduced considers both the amount of time employees are working on the process and wait time.
+Lead time reduction considers both the amount of time employees are working on the process and the wait time.
 Therefore, if you reduce the number of hours required to complete a task, you're usually reducing lead time as well.

 Do I need to collect data for the entire year to annualize my metrics?